Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation and Problems with Solutions

 Size

-Alocasia reginula is a compact which grows to a height of 1-2 ft and 1.5 ft wide.
-The leaves are about 6 in. long and 2.5 in. wide.
+Alocasia reginula is a compact which grows to a height of 1-2 feet and 1.5 feet wide.
+The leaves are about 6 inches long and 2.5 inches wide.
+On account of its size and affinity for high humidity, Little Queen is one of the best plants for a closed terrarium.

 Flower